OtterClam/otter-docs/docs/ottopia/gameplay/getting-started.md

 There are several ongoing and upcoming campaigns that you can participate to enhance your Otto NFT and even win the rewards!
 Please continue to read through in the following pages and you'll be more clear how to go on in this wonderful world.

-Join [OtterClam Discord](https://discord.gg/otterclam) to get updated on events and news!
+Join [Ottopia Discord](https://discord.gg/otterclam) to get updated on events and news!